slembcke/slembcke.github.io/_drafts/WaveSim.md

 			ctx.setTransform(scale, 0, 0, scale, 0.8*canvas.width, 0.5*canvas.height);
 			ctx.fillText("Waves (frequencies)", 0, 0);
 		}

+		if(!widget.mfocus){
+			ctx.setTransform(2, 0, 0, 2, 0.5*canvas.width, 0.5*canvas.height);
+			ctx.fillStyle = "#FFFD";
+			ctx.fillRect(-1000, -1000, 2000, 2000);

+			ctx.fillStyle = "#000";
+			ctx.textBaseline = "middle";
+			ctx.textAlign = "center";
+			ctx.fillText("Use Mouse to Interact", 0, 0);
 		}
+	}
 })
 </script>

-Did you notice:

-* ... that the 1st "wave" is really the just water level?
+* What does the first wave value represent?
-* ... that the 2nd and last waves are almost the same?
+* What's the difference between the 2nd and last waves?
-* ... the phase causes the 2nd and last waves to move in opposite directions?
+* How does the phase affect the 2nd and last wave differently?
-* ... the wavelength gets shorter as you move to the middle?
+* Which waves have long or short wavelengths?
-* ... the 9th wave doesn't change phase like the rest?
+* What's different about the 9th wave?
-* ... that changing a single water value changes every wave?
+* Does changing a single water value change all waves?
+* Does changing a single wave value change all of the water?
-* ... that the height and velocity waves are always 90° out of phase?
+* The height and velocity always look similar.
+Do you remember [why](#the-simplest-wave)?
-* ... that it has the same number of inputs as outputs?
-* ... that the size of the sequence, 16, is a power of two?
-(Not a coincidence!)

-Some important details you maybe didn't figure out by experimenting: The FFT always produces the same number of inputs as outputs.
-Do you remember solving sets of equations in algebra?
-You always needed the same number of equations as the number of "unknowns".
-This is _exactly_ the same thing, but it's still neat to know that a sequence of numbers can be substituted for the same number of waves.
-The second half of the waves are backwards.
-It's actually much more complicated than that, but simulating waves doesn't require you to know about that!
-The wavelengths the FFT uses are very predictable.
-The 2nd and last wave have a wavelength of _N/2_ (where N is the length of the sequence).
-The 3rd and 2nd to last waves have a wavelength of _N/2_, and so on until you get to the shortest wave in the middle(ish...) with a wavelength of 2 or _N/(N/2)_.
-The 1st wave is just the average of all the water.
-Think of it as having a wavelength of infinity or _N/0_.
+Now for some boring FFT details we need to know: When given a grid of _N_ water surface points, the FFT will split it into _N_ waves.
+Also, the biggest performance trick the FFT uses only works when the size is a power of two. (like 16, 256, 1024, etc) You can work around this, but it's easiest not to.
+The FFT also treats the input as a repeating sequence.
+This is _extremely_ handy if you want to make the results tileable.
+It's mildly annoying if you don't, but to avoid it you'll just need to save some space at the edges to clamp the height/velocity values to 0.

+The wavelengths the FFT uses always follow a simple pattern: The first wave is just the average water height/velocity (think _wavelength = infinity_).
+Then next few waves will have wavelengths _N/1_, _N/2_, _N/3_ and so on.
+Eventually when you get to the middle, you'll have a wavelength of _N/(N/2)_, which simplifies to 2.
+Now the waves switch directions, and the wavelengths start getting longer until you get to the final wave with a wavelength of _N/1_ again.
+Put another way, the waves have wavelength _N/index_ in the first half and _N/(N&nbsp;-&nbsp;index)_ in the second half.

+# Using the FFT on a 2D Grid for a 3D Game

-To use the FFT for 3D water, you would apply it to the rows of the grid first, then apply it to the columns. (the order doesn't actually matter) It might seem weird to apply the FFT to the columns when they already contain wave information, but that's how it works.
+To use the FFT for 3D water, you would apply it to the rows of the grid first, then apply it to the columns. (the order doesn't actually matter) It might seem weird to apply the FFT to the columns when they already contain wave information, but it works!
 The FFT is a [separable filter](https://en.wikipedia.org/wiki/Separable_filter) so you can take this nice computational shortcut.
+There's a few extra details you need to know for water in a 3D game, but there are plenty of resources for that once you know these basics.

 # Animating Water with the FFT